 App Services provides built-in user management and authentication methods.
 These features encapsulate complexity and make it easy to integrate third-party authentication providers.
 You can enable authentication providers in your server-side configuration then immediately log in from any client application using a Realm SDK.

-To learn more about authentication in App Services, see Users & Authentication.
+To learn more about authentication in App Services, see Authenticate & Manage Users.

 Modern applications require that data is available using consistent types and formats.
 Data consistency guarantees that all the application's components can work together.
 It's also important to make sure that any given piece of data is only accessible to an authorized user.
 For example, you might grant a user access to only their own data.

 App Services validates data with a schema you define in the JSON schema standard.
 A schema serves as the source of truth for defining data types in your application.
 App Services also uses the schema to map data between your application and a MongoDB Atlas collection.